yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-006_Valid_Email_Invalid_Password.md

-# TC-006 – Verify that the system rejects login attempts with an invalid password address
+# TC-006 – Verify that the system rejects login attempts with an invalid password

 ## 🧪 Test Steps
 1. Open the application